martin-braun/wp-base/README.md

 ### Wordfence

 - Change the E-Mail for security notifications in Wordfence
-- Enable Firewall, starting with Learning Mode
+- Enable Firewall, starting with Learning Mode (once you are live)
 - Add reCAPTCHA to Login Security

 ### Yoast SEO